 The Company views its operations as comprising one operating segment.
-Each of the Company's acquired businesses have similar economic characteristics and have been fully integrated upon acquisition.
+Each of the Company's acquired businesses have similar economic characteristics and have been or are in the process of being fully integrated upon acquisition.
 Furthermore, our chief operating decision maker, which is the Company's Chief Executive Officer, monitors and reviews financial information at a consolidated level for assessing operating results and the allocation of resources.